 Whether you’ve just finished your first quilt or you’ve been quilting for years, you probably have some scraps leftover from past projects.
-In this tutorial, learn how to use fabric scraps to create larger units and then ultimately turn them into quilts — Toby Lischko shows you how.
+In this tutorial with Toby Lischko, learn how to use fabric scraps to create larger units and turn them into quilts.

 One of the first steps to using up all of your fabric scraps is knowing what you have and organizing them in a way that makes them easy to find and use.
 Toby shows how she keeps some of her fabric scraps separated in large bags sorted by shape.
 For example, she has a bag full of small squares or rectangles and another bag for triangles.